 - The quality of your webpage is low.
 Nothing is tempting for a visitor to engage with.

-- Your viewer does not meet the objective of the webpage, as they will not engage with your webpage.
+- Your viewer does not meet the web page’s objective, as they will not engage with your web page.

 - Visitors got the thing that they were looking for on the first page.

 I will further explain what does bounce rate mean in google analytics below:

 There have been many debates about the bounce rate in Google Analytics that whether the bounce rate is a ranking factor of SEO.
 I can barely believe that Google uses Google Analytics’ data as a ranking factor because if Google Analytics is not executed perfectly, then the data is not reliable.
 Furthermore, you can very easily manipulate and shape the bounce rate.

 Fortunately, several Googlers assume the same thing: Google does not use Google Analytics’ data in its algorithm.
 However, you need to ensure that when visitors come from a search engine to your website, they do not bounce back to the search results, as that skipping believably is a ranking factor of your website.
 It can be estimated in a separate way than the bounce rate in Google Analytics, after all.

 If you see it from a holistic SEO view, you have to optimize your website’s aspect.
 So, looking at your bounce rate will help you optimize your site even further, contributing to SEO.

 The extent of your bounce rate and whether that is a positive or a negative thing depends on the web page’s objective.
 If the web page aims solely to inform, then an increased bounce rate is not a negative thing for you.
 Of course, you would want your visitors to subscribe to your newsletter, read more articles on your site, and so on.
 However, when they have only entered a page to find a meaning or read a post, then it is not unusual that they close the tab after they are done.
 Understand that even in this case, there is no signal sent to the Google Analytics server, so it most definitely is a bounce.